Walk - Cherryford Hill

 - The path carries on around the cliffs and starts to climb between the outcrops and into the ancient oak woods.
 Stay with it as it curves around and starts to drop gently into West Woody Bay Wood.
-Leave the Coast Path above Martinhoe Manor and take the right-hand fork onto the track which climbs slowly back up towards the lane above.
+Leave the Coast Path above Martinhoe Manor where it meets a road on a hairpin bend.
+Turn right up this road past Wringapeak House.

-- Crossing the road, pick up the footpath opposite and follow it very gently uphill to the top of the common, aiming for the stile towards the right-hand side of the fence in the first field.
+- Turn right at the road and after a short distance pick up the footpath opposite, signposted Folly Corner, and follow it very gently uphill to the top of the common, aiming for the stile towards the right-hand side of the fence in the first field.

-- Follow the bridleway leading away through the fields to your right, around the top of the hill and dropping very gently down towards Kernacott.
+- Follow the bridleway signposted to Kemacott and Killington leading away through the fields to your right, around the top of the hill and dropping very gently down towards Kernacott.

-- Another bridleway merges from the left, and you travel another hundred yards westwards to Kernacott.
+- Another bridleway merges from the left, and you travel another hundred yards westwards to Kemacott.

 - Take the track leading away to the left, and follow it as it loops between the fields, to turn abruptly to the right at the end and fetch up on the road as it drops sharply from Killington, just above you on the left.